Summary

 Market and Customer Data

 Market size needs visual comparison.
-Use bubble charts or area charts to show total market size.
-Show your target group.
+Use bubble charts or area charts to show total market size and your target group.
 This helps backers understand your chance size.

 Location data works well with map-based visuals or regional bar charts.
-Show where your customers are.
-Show where you plan to expand next.
+Show where your customers are and where you plan to expand next.
+Which markets represent your biggest chances?

 Real-World Example